 - Line a large plate with parchment paper.

-- Stir sugar, peanut butter, cream cheese, chopped peanuts, and vanilla in bowl until uniform.
+- Stir powdered sugar, peanut butter, cream cheese, chopped peanuts, and vanilla in a bowl until uniform.

 - Return ball to plate, and immediately place peanut half on top.
 Repeat with remaining balls.

 - Freeze balls uncovered, until chocolate has hardened, about 10 minutes.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 What that means is if you click on one of our affiliate links, they may toss a few pennies our way for a commission.

 An absolutely delightful truffle recipe.
 I’ll be making them again, no doubt.

 I'd say much better than Buckeyes.
 No funny ingredients and it's always more satisfying with homemade treats!

 These are so perfect for my sweet tooth!